-Step 1: Before Cabinet Painting Process
+Step 1: Before kitchen Cabinet Painting Process

-Step 2: Remove Stain from Cabinets
+Step 2: Remove Stains from Cabinets

 Step 3: Rough up Cabinet Surfaces